 Browse my selection of articles on meal planning, and don’t be afraid to experiment.

 Identify your mindsets

-Let’s turn those into new beliefs that will empower you towards your goals, because having the right mindset is crucial.
+Let’s turn those into new beliefs that will empower you toward your goals because having the right mindset is crucial.

 Keep an open mind that you are capable.
-Keep working at something, even if it’s hard at times, and you will progress.
+Keep working at something, even if it’s hard, and you will progress.
 The saying is, “progress, not perfection.”